nataliehman/personal-website-Feb2022-fernfolio-11ty/projects/ux-playground-website-redesign.md

 - A registration process for people to join Project UX.
 - Allow visitors to contact UX Playground for any queries they have.

-## Outcomes and key stats

-Since the launch of the new design, in 6 months the website had:

-- Increased visitor traffic by 151%.
-- Increased website sessions by 227%.
-- Increased pageviews by 294%.

-In 2021, with our community events done remotely we also utilised other channels apart from Meetup.com to promote events.
-Data showed that:

-- Other website referrals increased by 15%.
-- Social media referrals increased by 12% (LinkedIn, Facebook, Twitter).
-- Direct traffic increased by 43%.

-Overall, this suggests that by promoting the website across multiple channels helps to raise awareness of UX Playground's content and design community.

 ## Team

 - Natalie H. Man, UX Designer, Freelance